microsoft/com-rs/docs/basic-usage.md

 }
 ```

-We must translate this IDL direclty into Rust code using `com::interfaces!` macro.
+We must translate this IDL directly into Rust code using `com::interfaces!` macro.

 Take note that each method and argument must be in the same exact order and must have the same in-memory properties as the types declared in the IDL.